 If English is not your first language an IELTS score of 6.0 or equivalent when you start the course is essential.
 English Language tuition|, delivered by our British Council accredited Centre for English Language Learning, is available both before and throughout the course if you need it.

-Essentially studio-based, supported by lectures, seminars, tutorials and site visits.
-Assessment is continuous and project orientated.
-The course is delivered by experienced professional designers and complementary experts.
+The course is essentially studio-based, supported by lectures, seminars, tutorials and site visits.
+Assessment is continuous and project-orientated.
+You will be taught by experienced professional designers and subject experts.

 You will develop your own areas of special interest, pursue individually selected projects and enter prestigious and challenging national and international competitions.

 Specific Modules include:

 Our staff have extensive commercial design backgrounds in display/exhibition and interior architecture.
 Some run their own interior design practices, working in the leisure industry, domestic, retail and office sectors of interior design.
 There are also specialists in design for television and drama productions, exhibitions and corporate interiors.
 Their recent research includes work for the NHS and papers for conferences in mainland China and Taiwan.

 You will have the opportunity to undertake a work placement either in vacations or by taking the Industry Year module.
 We will support you and help you to find placements through our strong industry links.
 At the end of the second year you have the opportunity to do a year’s exchange with a European design school through the Erasmus scheme.

 You will graduate with a wide range of design skills which will open up numerous career routes such as in-house and freelance design for retail, public spaces, leisure environments, contract interiors and workspaces.
 You will also have the skills to work in exhibition design, TV and film set design, lighting design, visualisation, 3D modelling and point-of-purchase design.

 Recent graduates have gone on to careers with Foster & Partners, Conran Design, Kelly Hoppen, Tesco's Design Think Tank, Blueprint, Haley Sharpe and Carey Jones.